Restaurant activists urge Congress to pass blanket paid sick-leave packages

 An estimated 500,000 restaurant workers will be out of work in New York City alone by the end of March, according to ROC-United, a left-wing group that has feuded for years with the restaurant sector in the city.
 ROC-United now has chapters in 11 cities or states and claims roughly 30,000 members.

-The group has established its own relief fund which offers $100 to $300 cash.
-It is open to all restaurant workers, but preference is being given to undocumented immigrants, workers who have children or elderly dependents to care for, or have tested positive for the COVID-19 virus that originated in Wuhan, China, before sweeping the globe.
+The group has established its own relief fund, which offers $100 to $300 cash.
+It is open to all restaurant workers, but preference is being given to undocumented immigrants, workers who have children or elderly dependents to care for, or have tested positive for the COVID-19 disease caused by the coronavirus.

-The fund, which can be accessed at the group’s website, has taken in some $115,000 in donations thus far, ROC-United said.
+The fund, which can be accessed at the group’s website, has taken in some $115,000 in donations, ROC-United said.

-One beneficiary, Porsche Green, is a single mother in Harlem whose 10-year long career in the catering industry has halted under closures and gathering laws enacted in New York.
+One beneficiary, Porsche Green, is a single mother in Harlem whose 10-year career in the catering industry has halted as New York enacted laws restricting public gatherings and closing restaurants for dine-in service.

 “And like the majority of us, I have no paid sick leave,” Ms. Green said.

-The union activists and attorneys said the Family First Coronavirus Response Act is “an important first step,” in providing personal and family sick leave assistance, but the carve-outs created for businesses large — more than 500 — and small — fewer than 50 — have left out far too many workers.
+The union activists and attorneys said the Family First Coronavirus Response Act is “an important first step” in providing personal and family sick leave assistance, but the carve-outs created for businesses large — more than 500 — and small — fewer than 50 — have left out far too many workers.

 “The large chains must immediately step up and offer paid sick leave,” said Anthony Advincula, national policy director for ROC-United.

-The Darden chain, which runs Olive Garden and LongHorn Steakhouse among other national brands, has been the most responsive to workers’ needs thus far, Mr. Advincula said, while Chili’s has voiced interest in doing more.
+The Darden chain, which runs Olive Garden and LongHorn Steakhouse among other national brands, has been the most responsive to workers’ needs, Mr. Advincula said, while Chili’s has voiced interest in doing more.

-But larger chains and Republicans in Congress came under special criticism during the call for their alleged attempts to insulate businesses from the costs of a forced-idle workforce.
+But larger chains and congressional Republicans came under special criticism during the call for their alleged attempts to insulate businesses from the costs of a forced-idle workforce.
 Roughly 55% of restaurant workers in the U.S. are employed by national and regional chains, according to ROC-United calculations.

-Thus far, 36 states and the District of Columbia have closed restaurants to all but carryout and delivery service in some cases, while three other states have restricted hours of operation and the number of diners, Mr. Advincula said.
+Thus far, 36 states and the District of Columbia have closed restaurants to all but carryout and delivery service, while three other states have restricted hours of operation and the number of diners, Mr. Advincula said.

 Sign up for Daily Newsletters